grufwub/boncli/README.md

 `curl -fLo /usr/local/bin/boncli 'https://github.com/grufwub/boncli/raw/master/boncli'`

 By default boncli installs the required binaries and sync directory to `$HOME/.boncli`, with binaries under `$BONCLI_ROOT/bin` and user synced files under `$BONCLI_ROOT/sync`.
-But you can change this directory simply by setting the `BONCLI_ROOT` environment variable in your shell.
+You can change this directory simply by setting the `BONCLI_ROOT` environment variable in your shell.

 Based on the hardwork by:

-- talal, the author of *bonclay*, a simple dotfile manager written in go (https://github.com/talal/bonclay)
+- talal, the author of **bonclay**, a simple dotfile manager written in go (https://github.com/talal/bonclay)

-- mikefarah, the author of *yq*, a portable command-line YAML processor written in go (https://github.com/mikefarah/yq)
+- mikefarah, the author of **yq**, a portable command-line YAML processor written in go (https://github.com/mikefarah/yq)